13lack13lood/react-weather-app/README.md

 # React Weather App

-A simple clearn weather app website that shows current weather as well as forecast and also supports city search
+A simple clean weather app website that shows current weather as well as forecast and also supports city search

 Made using React, Tailwind CSS, and OpenWeather API